You say you offer direction from the Christian Contemplative Tradition. What do you mean?

 I will make a commitment to pray for you.
 I will keep confidential all you share with me.
 I will guard the most important relationship in our time together: the one between you and God.
 God is the true director of our time.
 I want to give you ample time to listen to God’s voice and to your own voice.
 Offering you a safe space in which you can go as slowly as you want is my desire.

 What is expected of me?

-That you pay attention to what God is doing in your life.
+We assume you have a desire to grow in your spiritual life, and that you are willing to accept the responsibility for growth.
+This means that you will pay attention to what God is doing in your life.
 That you share your story openly and honestly.
 That you pursue your desires for your relationship with God in an intentional manner.

 Is there a cost?

 As an Affiliate of Sustainable Faith, I ask for donations based on a sliding scale of $45 – $75 per session.
 Some of your donation goes into my own upgrading as a spiritual director.
 No donation is required for our first time meeting when we will discern if this is something you want.
 If we continue to meet, we usually evaluate its fruitfulness after about six months.